Open problems in deformations of Artinian algebras, Hilbert schemes and around: Open problems

 Below, we provide a list of open problems (coincidentally, one per each year since the conference that yielded the overview~\cite{iarrobino_10years}!).
 We hope it does list most of the problems ``known to experts'', but it also includes a number of directions which we believe are very important for the future even though they do not appear much in the literature yet.
 We begin with two tantalizing classical problems, important also for applications, for example to the theory of counting on threefolds.

 \begin{problem} Is $\Hilb_d(\mathbb{A}^3)$ nonreduced for some $d$? \end{problem} \begin{problem} Is the Quot scheme $\Quot_d^r(\mathbb{A}^2)$ reduced for all $r$, $d$? \end{problem} Note that the Quot scheme for a nontrivial sheaf can be nonreduced~\cite{Kass}.
 The preprint~\cite{Charbonnel} claims to prove that the answer to Problem~\ref{problem:QuotSurface} is affirmative.
 As far as the author knows, it is not yet generally accepted but neither any particular issue is identified.
+A more recent preprint~\cite{Sheshmani} also implies that the answer is affirmative, however there is a gap in the argument of the current arXiv version (from May 2025), as the authors acknowledge.
 The preprint~\cite{Stark} conjectures that not only $\Quot_d^r(\mathbb{A}^2)$ is reduced, but it has rational singularities.
 For $r=1$ the answer is affirmative, as $\Hilb_d(\mathbb{A}^2)$ is smooth~\cite{fogarty}.